fwmechanic/k_edit/README.md

     * `arg arg arg setfile` saves all dirty buffers to disk
     * `arg` "name of thing to open" `setfile` opens the "thing"; an "openable thing" is either a filename, a pseudofile name (pseudofile is another name for temporary editor buffer; these typically have <names> containing characters which cannot legally be present in filenames), or a URL (latter is opened in dflt browser).
     * `arg` "text containing wildcard" `setfile` will open a new "wildcard buffer" containing the names of all files matching the wildcard pattern.
 If the "text containing wildcard" ends with a '|' character, the wildcard expansion is recursive.
 EX: `arg "*.cpp|" setfile` opens a new buffer containing the names of all the .cpp files found in the cwd and its child trees.
+    * `arg arg` "name of file" `setfile` saves the current buffer to the file named "name of file" (and gives the buffer this name henceforth).
  * `alt+F2` opens file history buffer; its contents reflect a stack of filenames, current on top.
 Use `arg setfile` to switch among them.
  * `tags` (`alt+u`): looks up the identifier under the cursor (or arg-provided if any) and "hyperlinks" to it.
 If >1 definition is found, a menu of the choices is offered.
     * `ctags.exe` [Exuberant Ctags](http://ctags.sourceforge.net/) is invoked to rebuild the "tags database" at the close of each successful build of K.